Azure Reference Architecture

 Note: In non-AZ enabled regions, locally Redundant Storage (LRS) is sufficient.

-- Use 5 storage accounts.
-PCF on Azure requires 5 storage accounts: 1 BOSH, 1 Ops Manager, and 3 PAS storage accounts.
-Each account comes with a set amount of disk.
+Use five storage accounts.
+PCF on Azure requires five storage accounts: one for BOSH, one for Ops Manager, and three for PAS.
+Each account comes with a set amount of disk space.
 Azure storage accounts have an IOPs limit of about 20k per account, which generally corresponds to a BOSH job/VM limit of 20 VMs each.

 The Internal MySQL database provided by PAS is sufficient for production use.